eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 The current capacity plan at the supplier for this horizon is

 - 1000 units per week from Week14 (10 shifts per week) to Week20
-- 1500 units per week from Week22 onwards (15 shifts per week), with a rampup step in Week21
+- 1500 units per week from Week22 onwards (15 shifts per week), with a ramp up step in Week21

 This plan is reflected in the actual capacity of DCM.